Caroline Quarlls

 Caroline Quarlls (1826–1892) was the first enslaved person to travel through Wisconsin using the Underground Railroad.
-She reached Canada and freedom in 1842.
-Multiple abolitionists helped Caroline on her journey to Canada even as pursuers followed continuously.
-She married a freedman in Canada, becoming Caroline Quarlls Watkins.
+She escaped bondage in St. Louis, Missouri in 1842.
+Multiple abolitionists, including Lyman Goodnow, helped Caroline on her journey to Canada even as pursuers followed continuously.
+Quarlls' journey ended in Sandwich, Ontario (the same year she fled).
+She married Alan Watkins, a freedman, becoming Caroline Quarlls Watkins.
+Thirty-eight years later, Quarlls penned two letters with Goodnow, providing information about her family lineage, life while enslaved, and her journey to freedom.